flecoqui/CognitiveServices/FaceUWPSampleApp/README.md

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/maincustom.png)

-As you will use the application with Custom Vision service, verify the Check Box Custom Vision is checked.
+As you will use the application with Custom Face service, verify the Check Box Custom Face is checked.

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/customcheck.png)

 ### Entering your subscription Key
-Then you can enter the subscription key associated with the Computer Vision Cognitive Service which will be used for the communication Computer Vision Cognitive Services.
+Then you can enter the subscription key associated with the Computer Face Cognitive Service which will be used for the communication Computer Face Cognitive Services.

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/subscriptionkeycustom.png)

 ### Entering the hostname
-Then you can enter the hostname associated with the url of your Computer Vision Cognitive Service.
+Then you can enter the hostname associated with the url of your Computer Face Cognitive Service.
 The format is usually region.api.cognitive.microsoft.com.

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/hostnamecustom.png)

 ### Entering the ProjectID and optionnally the IterationID
-Then you can enter the Project ID associated with the Custom Vision Model and optionnally the Iteration ID of the model.
+Then you can enter the Project ID associated with the Custom Face Model and optionnally the Iteration ID of the model.
 If you leave this field empty the service will use the latest model.

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/optionscustom.png)